pqrkchqps/diehard-dot-fund-school/beginner/joining_a_group.md

 ## Is anyone missing? 🔍

 Check the members list on your Loomio group page.
 Are people missing?
-Click "invite people" to add them.
+Click “invite people” to add them.
 Give them a phone call or an email to make sure they got their invitation.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xwE0IM1k64E" frameborder="0" allowfullscreen></iframe>

-## Say "Hello" 👋🏽
+## Say “Hello” 👋🏽
 Every Loomio group starts off with an Introductions thread.
 This is a place where you can say hello.
 Share why you've joined the group, and tell people something about yourself so they can understand you a bit better.

 ## This is *your* group